bhyvex/shinkenlab.io/content/course-6-lan-loadbalancing.md

 Let's start with two standard 2.0 installation in two linux box.
 We will disable all the daemons on the second box but not the poller.

-You can follow this tutorial with this video:
+You will be able to follow this tutorial on video soon.

 ### Our setup with 2 linux boxes